Executable Reqmts

 And reject if balance exceeds the credit limit

-Both formats produce the same output: declarative rules enforced on every path, a standard JSON:API, and an Admin app — from a single implement reqs prompt.
+Both formats produce the same output: declarative rules enforced on every path, a standard JSON:API, and an Admin app โ from a single implement reqs prompt.

-| Who | Does what |
+| Step | What happens |

 |---|---|

-| Developer | Types implement reqs <name> in Copilot Agent mode |
+in Copilot Agent mode |

-| AI | Builds the system, writes docs/requirements/<name>/ad-libs.md with decisions made |
+| AI builds the system | writes docs/requirements/<name>/ad-libs.md with decisions made |

 EAI: By-Example Integrations

-For messaging integrations the requirements spec uses a by-example approach: include a sample JSON message alongside the spec, and AI auto-maps obvious fields silently — you only specify exceptions.
+For messaging integrations the requirements spec uses a by-example approach: include a sample JSON message alongside the spec, and AI auto-maps obvious fields silently โ you only specify exceptions.

 For example, message_formats/order_b2b.json: